Johnson Controls International plc (NYSE:JCI) Shares Bought by Public Sector Pension Investment Board

-Public Sector Pension Investment Board grew its holdings in Johnson Controls International plc (NYSE:JCI) by 64.9% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 112,348 shares of the company’s stock after purchasing an additional 44,230 shares during the period.
-Public Sector Pension Investment Board’s holdings in Johnson Controls International were worth $7,710,000 as of its most recent SEC filing.
+Public Sector Pension Investment Board grew its stake in shares of Johnson Controls International plc (NYSE:JCI) by 64.9% in the second quarter, according to its most recent filing with the SEC.
+The fund owned 112,348 shares of the company’s stock after acquiring an additional 44,230 shares during the period.
+Public Sector Pension Investment Board’s holdings in Johnson Controls International were worth $7,710,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Stifel Financial Corp increased its position in Johnson Controls International by 2.7% during the first quarter.
-Stifel Financial Corp now owns 357,184 shares of the company’s stock worth $21,313,000 after buying an additional 9,295 shares during the last quarter.
-Moody Lynn & Lieberson LLC acquired a new position in Johnson Controls International during the second quarter worth $1,232,000.
-Bank of Montreal Can increased its position in Johnson Controls International by 18.3% during the second quarter.
-Bank of Montreal Can now owns 712,620 shares of the company’s stock worth $48,750,000 after buying an additional 110,337 shares during the last quarter.
-American Investment Services Inc. acquired a new position in Johnson Controls International during the second quarter worth $215,000.
-Finally, Aspen Investment Management Inc increased its position in Johnson Controls International by 5.2% during the first quarter.
-Aspen Investment Management Inc now owns 14,689 shares of the company’s stock worth $876,000 after buying an additional 720 shares during the last quarter.
+Several other large investors also recently made changes to their positions in the company.
+Massachusetts Financial Services Co.
+MA increased its position in Johnson Controls International by 14.2% during the first quarter.
+Massachusetts Financial Services Co.
+MA now owns 30,296,042 shares of the company’s stock worth $1,807,765,000 after buying an additional 3,765,174 shares during the last quarter.
+Artisan Partners Limited Partnership increased its position in Johnson Controls International by 197.2% during the second quarter.
+Artisan Partners Limited Partnership now owns 4,645,788 shares of the company’s stock worth $318,840,000 after buying an additional 3,082,775 shares during the last quarter.
+Nuveen Asset Management LLC increased its position in Johnson Controls International by 103.8% during the first quarter.
+Nuveen Asset Management LLC now owns 5,372,919 shares of the company’s stock worth $320,602,000 after buying an additional 2,736,663 shares during the last quarter.
+Prospera Financial Services Inc increased its position in Johnson Controls International by 2,898.5% during the second quarter.
+Prospera Financial Services Inc now owns 2,657,749 shares of the company’s stock worth $3,457,000 after buying an additional 2,569,114 shares during the last quarter.
+Finally, TPG Group Holdings SBS Advisors Inc. acquired a new position in Johnson Controls International during the first quarter worth $132,333,000.
 Institutional investors own 88.80% of the company’s stock.

 A number of equities research analysts have issued reports on JCI shares.
+Barclays upped their price target on shares of Johnson Controls International from $75.00 to $82.00 and gave the company an “overweight” rating in a report on Monday, October 4th.
+Oppenheimer upped their price target on shares of Johnson Controls International from $78.00 to $86.00 and gave the company an “outperform” rating in a report on Friday, September 10th.
+HSBC upped their price target on shares of Johnson Controls International from $52.00 to $66.00 and gave the company a “hold” rating in a report on Wednesday, August 4th.
 Deutsche Bank Aktiengesellschaft upped their price target on shares of Johnson Controls International from $78.00 to $82.00 and gave the company a “hold” rating in a report on Thursday, September 9th.
-Morgan Stanley upped their price target on shares of Johnson Controls International from $85.00 to $87.00 and gave the company an “overweight” rating in a report on Thursday, September 9th.
-Oppenheimer upped their price target on shares of Johnson Controls International from $78.00 to $86.00 and gave the company an “outperform” rating in a report on Friday, September 10th.
-Barclays upped their price target on shares of Johnson Controls International from $75.00 to $82.00 and gave the company an “overweight” rating in a report on Monday, October 4th.
-Finally, Wells Fargo & Company initiated coverage on shares of Johnson Controls International in a report on Thursday.
-They set an “overweight” rating and a $82.00 price target for the company.
+Finally, Royal Bank of Canada upped their price target on shares of Johnson Controls International from $70.00 to $76.00 and gave the company a “sector perform” rating in a report on Thursday, September 9th.
 Seven equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $73.31.

 Johnson Controls International (NYSE:JCI) last issued its quarterly earnings results on Thursday, July 29th.
 The company reported $0.83 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.83.
 The business had revenue of $6.34 billion during the quarter, compared to analyst estimates of $6.27 billion.
 Johnson Controls International had a net margin of 7.79% and a return on equity of 9.79%.
 Johnson Controls International’s revenue for the quarter was up 18.7% compared to the same quarter last year.
 During the same quarter last year, the business posted $0.67 earnings per share.
 On average, analysts forecast that Johnson Controls International plc will post 2.66 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Monday, September 27th will be given a dividend of $0.27 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Investors of record on Monday, September 27th will be issued a $0.27 dividend.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.56%.
 The ex-dividend date is Friday, September 24th.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.56%.
-Johnson Controls International’s dividend payout ratio is 48.21%.
+Johnson Controls International’s dividend payout ratio is currently 48.21%.

 Johnson Controls International Company Profile